LedgerHQ/app-streaming/docs/encryption-overview.md

 ## Anti-replay

 Thanks to encryption, an attacker has no knowledge over the content of pages.
 Thanks to authentication, an attacker can't forge invalid pages.
-However an attacker could replay valid pages that where later modified by the VM.
+However an attacker could replay valid pages that were later modified by the VM.

 Each writeable page is part of a merkle tree whose root hash is kept by the VM.
 The merkle tree is initialized with the writeable pages from the app.
 Each time the VM commit a page, this page is either inserted in the merkle tree (for a new stack page or heap page) or the corresponding node in the merkle tree is updated.

 The nodes of these merkle tree are made of 8 bytes of data associated to a page: `addr || counter`.
 It's guaranteed that there's a unique node in the tree associated to an address.
+(To prevent second preimage attacks -- as designed by Certificate Transparency, a 0x00 byte is prepended to the hash data of leaf node hashes, while 0x01 is prepended when computing internal node hashes.)

+A merkle tree path for an address contains the shortest list of additional nodes in the tree required to compute the root hash for that tree.
+A node is either prefixed by the character `L` if it's the left child of its parent or `R` otherwise.

-When the VM receives a writeable page from the host, the merkle tree is used to ensure that the node made of the associated address and counter is actually part of the tree.
+When the VM receives a writeable page from the host, a merkle tree path is used to ensure that the node made of the associated address and counter is actually part of the tree.
 It guarantees that the counter associated to the page is valid.

-## Key management (to be discussed)

-Once an app is built, pages are encrypted and authenticated using `KeyAES1` and `KeyHMAC1`.
-Several options are available:

-- A unique key could be shared by all apps and all Nanos.
-- A key derived for each app could be shared by all Nanos.
-- A key derived for each app and each Nano could be generated depending on the Nano ID when the user retrieve an app.

-If an attacker manages to compromise BOLOS, he might retrieve the key used to authenticate app pages (`KeyHMAC1`) and create malicious apps.
-In order to prevent that scenario a new authentication key should be generated for **each** Nano and **each** app.

-1. The host (Ledger Live or Python client) asks the Nano an ECDSA public key `pub1`, generated and signed (`sig1`) by BOLOS.
-2. `pub1` and `sig1` are sent to a Ledger HSM which verifies the signature.
-3. This Ledger HSM:
-    - Generates a new and random `KeyAES1` and `KeyHMAC1`
-    - Authenticates the app pages using `KeyHMAC1`
-    - Encrypts a manifesto which contains `KeyAES1` and `KeyHMAC1` using `pub1`
-    - Sends the encrypted manifesto and the app to the host